Photo: Mervi Kunnasranta

 Photo: Hanne Kosonen

 We also organize fish trap workshops, mainly in the South Karelia and South Savo regions, in which we teach the participants how to build a Saimaa fish trap themselves.
-In addition to the public workshops, we also organize workshops for various groups such as water area owners, school groups, hobby groups and other organizations.
+In addition to the public workshops, we also organize workshops for various groups such as fishers, water area owners, school groups, hobby groups and other organizations.

 Material about the Saimaa ringed seals